liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The wap functionality has been removed
+### Removed the WAP Functionality
 - **Date:** 2016-Feb-05
 - **JIRA Ticket:** LPS-62920

 #### What changed?

-The functionality was removed.
+The WAP functionality has been removed.

 #### Who is affected?

-Everyone that uses this functionality.
+This affects developers that use the WAP functionality.

 #### How should I update my code?

-If you are using any of this methods(updateLookAndFeel) of LayoutLocalServiceUtil you need to removed the parameters related with wap

-If you are using any of this methods(addLayoutRevision, updateLayoutRevision) of LayoutRevisionLocalServiceUtil you need to removed the parameters related with wap

-If you are using any of this methods(addLayoutRevision) of LayoutRevisionServiceUtil you need to removed the parameters related with wap

-If you are using any of this methods(updateLookAndFeel) of LayoutServiceUtil you need to removed the parameters related with wap

-If you are using any of this methods(updateLookAndFeel) of LayoutSetLocalServiceUtil you need to removed the parameters related with wap

-If you are using any of this methods(updateLookAndFeel) of LayoutSetServiceUtil you need to removed the parameters related with wap

-If you are using any of this methods(getColorScheme, getControlPanelThemes, getPageThemes, getTheme) of ThemeLocalServiceUtil you need to removed the parameters related with wap
+If you are using any of the following methods, you need to remove the parameters in those methods related to WAP.

+- `LayoutLocalServiceUtil.updateLookAndFeel`
+- `LayoutRevisionLocalServiceUtil.addLayoutRevision`
+- `LayoutRevisionLocalServiceUtil.updateLayoutRevision`
+- `LayoutRevisionServiceUtil.addLayoutRevision`
+- `LayoutServiceUtil.updateLookAndFeel`
+- `LayoutSetLocalServiceUtil.updateLookAndFeel`
+- `LayoutSetServiceUtil.updateLookAndFeel`
+- `ThemeLocalServiceUtil.getColorScheme`
+- `ThemeLocalServiceUtil.getControlPanelThemes`
+- `ThemeLocalServiceUtil.getPageThemes`
+- `ThemeLocalServiceUtil.getTheme`

 #### Why was this change made?